BasselMalek/GearVR-controller-win10/README.md

 2. Project setup:

     - Clone the repository
+    - Download and setup wxWidgets through their [tutorial](https://docs.wxwidgets.org/3.2/plat_msw_binaries.html)
     - Open the `.sln` file in Visual Studio
     - Build the project to resolve WinRT dependencies

 3. Initial configuration:

     - Run the built `.exe`
-    - Enter the MAC address when prompted
+    - Press start from the tray icon context menu
-    - The program will generate a `config.ini` with default keybindings
+    - The program will generate a `config.ini` with default keybindings and a placeholder MAC address
+    - Put in the MAC address you extracted earlier from BLE labs in decimal in its field
     - Button mappings can be customized using virtual key codes found in the [Windows documentation](https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes)
-    - Restart the program to apply settings

 4. Operation:
-    - Select the desired operating modes for the controller
+    - Select the desired operating modes for the controller from the config menu
-    - Input `5` to enable controller functionality
+    - Press Start to enable controller functionality

 ## Features

--   Command-line interface
 -   Customizable button mapping
 -   Touchpad tracking functionality
 -   Dual-mode touchpad operation:
     -   Mode 1: Single-button touchpad
     -   Mode 2: Five-button configuration (center + four directional)
--   Experimental 3D cursor support:
+-   Motion cursor support:
-    -   Currently requires calibration to address drift and jitter
+-   Allows calibration to address drift and jitter
 -   Not compatible with simultaneous touchpad tracking

 ## Credits